 I’ve noticed that many heart-driven sidehustlers and small business owners find themselves doing work that fulfills a deeply rooted need within themselves.
 It’s been a topic of deep conversation with several of my small biz owner friends.
 It’s been central to working with clients.
 And personally, I find it extremely true for my own journey.Read More

 If a website isn’t saving you time or money, it isn’t working.
 Your site should fulfill a specific, measurable purpose.
 Choosing the right tools to streamline and automate tasks can make the difference between stress/overwhelm and a profound sense of ease doing what you love.Read More

 I hear this all the time.
 “I’ve created a website...now what?”
 If your website isn’t serving a very specific purpose (saving your time, earning you money, getting your name out, etc.), it’s time to change things up!
 Let’s do a check-in to make sure your site is serving the health and heart of your business...not just taking up digital space.

 With so many website platforms to choose from, it can be overwhelming.
-I feel like a kid in a toy store with $5 and no idea where to start.
 There’s Squarespace, Shopify, Wordpress and more.